Alley-oop

 I designed content on Supernova to evolve alongside the growth of the Alley-oop design system.

-Of course, constant feedback and collaboration was vital at every step of the way.
-It was also important for us on the design systems team to stay informed about what our design partners on feature teams were working on so that we can strategically approach the content in our site.
+Constant feedback and collaboration was vital at every step of the way.
+It was important for us to stay informed about what our design partners on feature teams were working on so that we can strategically approach the content in our site.

 Dark themed "best practices" cards

-Pivoting into a light version of the "best practices" cards solved this problem, allowing the visual focus to return to our headings.
-The new version is more aesthetically cohesive with our website anyways!
+Switching into a light version of the "best practices" cards solved this problem, allowing the visual focus to return to our headings.

 Key deliverables